-The origins of the astrolabe are not very precise; We know the early contributors who wrote the first treatises on the astrolabe, between the 3rd and 6th century, and we know also that Ptolemy wrote an essay on the stereographic projection in his book planisphaerium, three centuries before Christ.
+The origins of the astrolabe are not very precise; We know the early contributors who wrote the first treatises on the astrolabe, between the 3rd and 6th century, and we know also that Ptolemy wrote an essay on the stereographic projection in his book planisphaerium (published around 140), probably borowing content from Hipparchus (2nd century BC).
 Litterature around astrolabes really florishes between the 9th and 12th century, especially with the numerous translations of ancient Greek and Arabic treatises, and also with the conquest of the south of Europe by Arabs, leading to the famous Spanish-Arabic school whom Arzachel (Al Zaqali) is the most famous member.

 The astrolabe spreads between the 12th and 16th century, on the one hand towards Orient and Persia, and on the other hand accross the rest of Europe, especially Paris, Germany and Netherlands where artisans and goldsmiths, who were not always scientific or astronomers, made beautifully decorated astrolabes.
 They used to replicate existing astrolabes and sometimes they introduced errors.
 One of the most famous astrolabe makers is Arsenius from Belgium.
 The 17th century marks the beginning of astrolabe clocks, such as the famous clock in Prague.

 Today, we can see astrolabes in museums, observatories and planetariums, such as the museum of Arts et Métiers or the Louvre in Paris, observatories of Paris or Greenwich, museums of the history of science of Geneva, Oxford or Firenze, maritime museums of Madrid or Barcelona, of the Adler planetarium of Chicago, etc.